stanford-mast/Spindle/README.md

 Synchronization between threads is provided by means of thread barriers, both locally (within a task) and globally (across all spawned threads).
 The barrier implementation is designed to be high performance, leveraging the hardware cache coherency protocol to reduce overhead and virtually eliminate cache line thrashing.
 A thread waiting at a barrier spins on a shared cache line that is not written until the last thread passes the barrier.
-This write-once behavior keeps the shared cache line in `S` state in the caches of all cores while they are waiting at the barrier.
+This write-once behavior keeps the shared cache line in "S" state in the caches of all cores while they are waiting at the barrier.

 Spindle is implemented using a combination of C and assembly.